Johor Bahru skyline in 2026

 JB Central (JBCC)

-For those working in Singapore and using the RTS.
-It is the beating heart of the city, with giant shopping malls and direct access to customs.
+For those who work in Singapore and use the RTS.
+This is the beating heart of the city, with giant shopping malls and direct access to the customs checkpoints.

 Mount Austin